rsommerard/hostview-upload/README.md

 TODO: log rotation within the containers.

-### Production: muse.inria.fr
+### With PM2

-The muse server is 32-bit, hence no Docker.
-The app is installed to /home/nodeapp/apps/hostviewupload.
+The current deployment on muse.inria.fr does not use Docker as the logging needs to be implemented.
+The upload app is installed to /home/nodeapp/apps/hostviewupload.
 The app is managed with [PM2](https://github.com/Unitech/pm2) that takes care of running a cluster of instances + load balancing.
 To start, run:

     sudo -u nodeapp pm2 start processes.json